- 2 tablespoons butter

 - 2 tablespoons minced fresh parsley

-- In a skillet over medium heat, saute garlic in butter for 1 minute.
-Add shrimp; cook for 4-5 minutes or until pink.
-Using a slotted spoon, transfer shrimp to a greased 11-in. x 7-in. baking dish; set aside and keep warm.
+- Preheat oven to 350°.
+In a large skillet, heat butter over medium heat; saute garlic until tender, about 1 minute.
+Add shrimp; cook and stir just until shrimp turns pink, 3-4 minutes.
+Using a slotted spoon, transfer shrimp to a greased 11x7-in. baking dish.

-- Add wine to the skillet; bring to a boil.
-Cook and stir for 5 minutes or until sauce is reduced.
-Pour over shrimp; top with cheese and parsley.
-Bake, uncovered, at 350° for 10 minutes or until cheese is melted.
+- Add wine to skillet; bring to a boil.
+Cook and stir 5 minutes; pour over shrimp.
+Sprinkle with cheese and parsley.
+Bake, uncovered, until cheese is melted, 8-10 minutes.
 Yield: 6 servings.

 Full-Bodied White Wine